The characteristics of the meandering effect in a stratified wake: Introduction

-One of the most evident flow dynamics is the meandering of the turbulent wake, which refers to the large-scale motion observed in the wake of the bluff body \citep{yang2019review}.
+Spedding \cite{spedding1997evolution} first classified these regimes into the near-wake regime (NW), the non-equilibrium regime (NEQ), and the quasi-2D regime (Q2D) via the variations in the decay rates of the centerline velocity deficit.
+One of the most evident flow phenomena in all three regimes is the meandering of the turbulent wake, which refers to the large-scale, low-frequency motions observed in the wake of the bluff body \cite{yang2019review}.
 The meandering can be seen as a result of coherent structures in the turbulent flow.
-It originates from the instability behaviour found near the bluff body, where both the Kelvin-Helmholtz billows and the lee waves are observed \citep{xiang2017dynamic}.
+In the NW regime, wake meandering originates from the instability found near the bluff body, where both the Kelvin-Helmholtz billows and the lee waves are observed \cite{xiang2017dynamic}.
 The instability is especially evident in the high Reynolds number cases.
-This stage is usually named the near wake regime (NW).
-The dynamics in the NW regime are similar to the unstratified counterpart since the buoyancy is relatively weak \citep{smyth2000length}.
-However, the NW regime is recognized to be short due to the growing buoyancy impact \citep{lin1979wakes}.
+The dynamics in the NW regime are similar to the unstratified counterpart since the buoyancy is relatively weak \cite{smyth2000length}.
+However, the NW regime is recognized to be short due to the growing buoyancy impact \cite{lin1979wakes}.

-Later on, the meandering starts to interact with the stratification.
-This stage is usually seen as the transition and is usually named the non-equilibrium regime (NEQ).
-In the NEQ regime, high Reynolds number cases still develop secondary instability events \citep{diamessis2011similarity}.
-Vortex structures interact with each other and are elongated in the streamwise direction after merging and straining \citep{spedding2001anisotropy}.
-According to \cite{smyth2000length}, the smallest eddy size that is restrained from the buoyancy overturning decreases gradually.
+Later on, the meandering starts to interact with the stratification in the NEQ regime.
+High Reynolds number cases even develop secondary instability events \cite{diamessis2011similarity}.
+Vortex structures interact with each other and are elongated in the streamwise direction after merging and straining \cite{spedding2001anisotropy}.
+According to Chongsiripinyo et al. \cite{chongsiripinyo2020decay}, the smallest eddy size that is restrained from the buoyancy overturning decreases gradually.
 Therefore, the buoyancy effect grows relatively stronger and has a greater impact on the flow statistics.
-The vertical meandering is suppressed by the buoyancy, while the flow still grows in the horizontal direction, and thus the flow grows non-axisymmetric in its mean profile, and then further impacts the isotropy of the turbulence \citep{chongsiripinyo2020decay}.
+The vertical meandering is suppressed by the buoyancy, while the flow still grows in the horizontal direction, and thus the flow grows non-axisymmetric in its mean profile, and then further impacts the isotropy of the turbulence.